Summer in Chamonix

 One route in the Brévent Flégère area has caught our eye, since it passes a Le Chalet la Floria, one of many crèmeries in the Chamonix valley.
 So-called because they were usually situated on or near transhumance routes between the valley floor and the high alpage and refreshment would have been direct from the cows.
 The only slight problem for new arrivals like us is that the route is graded Red, although it looks a safe bet as long as we stick to the lower section up to the café.
 There are several departure points between the Planpraz and Flégère lifts, but it makes most sense for us to set off from the former.
+(Note the Flégère cable car is closed this summer (2019) and will be replaced by a new gondola lift and lower station in time for winter 2019/20.
+Walkers will be able to use Brévent, and the Index chairlift – open for just over 1 month during peak summer to access the classic hikes to mountain lakes.)
 The climb feels quite steep, but in reality is as nothing compared to what lies in wait for those who venture higher up the mountain (but who then have the option of a lift descent).
 We also slip almost immediately into the forest, with only the hum of the town below to remind us that this is only the start of what could be a long and challenging climb into full-on nature.

 For now, though, it’s not exactly relentless, and things flatten a little, and allows us to catch our breath before the next climb.
 From time to time we pass waymarkers where paths intersect, and it’s already clear that you could easily spend a lot of time exploring all the variations in this sector alone, let alone the multitude of options further up the valley.